Special Thanks to Ellen and Roger Duarte

-Don’t let the word introduction fool you, this is an in debt verse by verse foundational six-week class.
+Don’t let the word introduction fool you, this is an in debt verse by verse foundational six-week Bible Study.
 Taking just this class alone will help you with your Bible Study moving forward.

-We do this by identifying the context of every book and every verse in the Bible, key passages, the Mosaic Law, Creation, Israel, Christ earthly ministry, Peter and the 11, the gospel of the Kingdom, the gospel of grace, the Body of Christ, and Eschatology.
+We do this by identifying the context of every book and every verse in the Bible, key passages, the Mosaic Law, Creation, Israel, Christ earthly ministry, Peter and the 11, the gospel of the Kingdom, the apostle Paul and the gospel of grace, the Body of Christ, and Eschatology.

-We will together go through the entire Bible in just six weeks.
+We will focus on the time-line.
 After 6 weeks you will come away with a better understanding of God, His Son, and the Holy Spirit and how before the God created one single star He loved you and together the Triune God decided that Jesus Christ the Son would be the Redeemer of the world.

 Learn to Study the Bible not Just Read It

 Sign up today for a Bible Study in your area.
 Currently, we have Bible classes in Mesa and Tempe.
 We are adding Bible studies in Phoenix Metro and Queen Creek areas shortly.

 We study the Bible from cover to cover beginning with an overview of Biblical history using a biblical timeline.
 The Bible Timeline has helped people of all backgrounds better understand the Bible and will help you too.